 Moon cakes are a popular treat during the Mid-Autumn Festival. | Photo: pixabay.com/varintorn

-Celebrated across Asia—in countries such as China, Taiwan, Singapore, Malaysia, Vietnam, Korea and Japan—the festival traces its history to a time when successful harvests were vital to communities.
-The ancients believed that honouring the moon in the fall would help deliver bounties for all in the coming year, which traditionally meant offering fruits and treats to keep the moon content.
-And according to Chinese astronomy, the round moon during this time is the roundest moon among all twelve months—like a perfect circle.
+The Mid-Autumn Festival is Asia’s second-largest festival, second only to the Lunar New Year festival.
+The festival traces its roots to a time when successful harvests were vital to communities.
+The ancient Chinese believed that honouring the moon in the fall would help deliver bounties for all in the coming year, which traditionally meant offering fruits and treats to the moon.
+According to Chinese astronomy, the moon during this time is the roundest moon among all 12 months—like a perfect circle.

 A perfect circle symbolizes gathering in unity, which is why people traditionally meet up for the festival to feast on mooncakes and celebrate family togetherness.
 The Mid-Autumn festival is very much akin to North America’s Thanksgiving festivities.